How to get the best out of your virtual agency

 She grabbed her papers from his desk and stalked with great dignity from his office, not trusting herself to speak.

-And so it was that after a sodden gin review of her overdraft facility, our heroine reluctantly conceded that just possibly there were worse things one could do for a living than telling corporate stories.
+And so it was that after a sodden gin review of her overdraft facility, our heroine reluctantly conceded that there were possibly worse things one could do for a living than being a corporate storyteller.

 Funny that now, ‘PR is all about telling stories.’
 I thought it always was…